joeyshipley/Redux-With-Multi-UI-Frameworks/README.md

 ##### Interactors #####

-To serve as the communication across the boundry of async/sync and clean/non-clean, the Interactor layer houses that transition logic.
+To serve as the communication across the boundary of async/sync and clean/non-clean, the Interactor layer houses that transition logic.
 Currently, the thought is to have the interactors handle the synchronous Actions and then to Dispatch and return Promises to the UI layer.
-This will keep the transition between the two different flows from bleeding into the other sides of the boundry.
+This will keep the transition between the two different flows from bleeding into the other sides of the boundary.

 ##### UI Frameworks #####